New program starting Summer 2018!

 The details have not been finalized, but we anticipate the following, based on the initial proposal:

-- Accelerated pace: Instruction will be intense, with students completing approximately 1 credit a week, for a total of 48-50 credits over 12 months.
-This equates to at least 45 hours of work each week.
-There will be three one-week breaks—fall, winter, and spring.
+- Accelerated pace: Instruction will be intense, with students completing approximately 1 credit a week, for a total of 49 credits over 12 months.
+This equates to at least 50 hours of in-class, clinical, and out-of-class work each week.
 It will not be possible for students to work while in the program.

 - Tuition: Flat rate of $45,000 for Wisconsin residents, $60,000 for nonresidents.
 Some financial aid will be available, but federal and state aid is limited for second degrees.